-Works to be undertaken Catchment area Design guideline(s) Rain Gardens and Bio- Various - to be confirmed at Water quality treatment to a retention swales detail design minimum 75% TSS removal standard on a long term annual average basis in accordance with TP10 or higher standard.
+Works to be Catchment area Design guideline(s) undertaken

+Rain Gardens Various - to be confi at detailed design Water quality treatment to a minimum 75% TSS removal standard on a long term annual average basis in accordance with TP10 or higher standard.
 Extended detention of the first 34.5mm of rainfall over a 24-hour period in accordance with TP10 or higher standard.
 Raingardens on Street or Accessway Additional water quality and extended detention benefits, above those associated with the larger downstream devices.
 For rain gardens on individual lots, extended detention of the first 34.5mm of rainfall over a 24hour period in accordance with TP10 or higher standard.
-Rain gardens on street or accessway in Stage 1 Stage 1 As for raingardens.
-Note: This is because there are no downstream treatment devices propose din Stage 1.
 Roof material All No exposed unpainted metal surfaces Reuse rain tanks All Lots Minimum 10mm retention volume for reuse within each dwelling and extended detention of the first 34.5mm of rainfall over a 24hour period in accordance with TP10 or higher standard.

-Wetland Treatment devices As shown on Airey Consultants plans, to be confirmed at detailed design.
-Water quality treatment to a minimum 75% TSS removal standard on a long term annual average basis in accordance with TP10 or higher standard.
+Wetland treatment device X 5 As shown on Airey Consultants plans, to be confirmed at detailed Water quality treatment to a minimum 75% TSS removal standard on a long term annual average basis in accordance with design TP10 or higher standard.
 Extended detention of the first 34.5mm of rainfall over a 24-hour period in accordance with TP10 or higher standard.
+The design is to include features which minimise, to the extent practicable, the invasion of aquatic pests and weeds.

 Outfall All Rock riprap structure Erosion protection in accordance with TP10

 - 80. As built drawings of the facilities including a site survey shall be provided to the Council upon completion.
-The stormwater wetland treatment devices serving each relevant stage shall be completed prior to applying for the 224(c) for that stage of the subdivision. - 81.
+The stormwater wetland treatment devices serving each stage shall be completed prior to applying for the 224(c) for that stage of the subdivision. - 81.
 All works impacting on land and assets within the NZTA Designation shall be designed and carried out in accordance with the NZ Transport Agency State Highway Stormwater Specification (P46). - 82.
 All stormwater treatment works impacting on land and assets within the NZTA Designation shall be carried out in accordance with TP10 and reflecting the intent of Auckland Council's GD01 and GD04. - 83.
 All stormwater culverts on land and assets within the NZTA Designation shall be fitted with security grills to minimise culvert safety risks.
 At the detailed engineering design phase and prior to the commencement of construction, the applicant shall provide design details to the satisfaction of the NZ Transport Agency. - 84.
 All stormwater ponds on the boundary of NZ Transport Agency land shall be fenced to minimise pond safety risks.
-At the detailed engineering design phase and prior to the commencement of construction, the applicant shall provide design details to the satisfaction of the NZ Transport Agency. - 85.
+At the detailed engineering design phase and prior to the commencement of construction, the applicant shall provide design details to the satisfaction of the NZ Transport Agency - 85.
 If, at the detailed engineering design phase the Consent Holder and NZTA determine that there is an increased erosion or flooding risk profile on land and assets within the NZTA Designation (as a result of changes during detailed design of development layout), the Consent Holder shall provide options for erosion and flood management and agree on measures to be implemented in consultation with the NZ Transport Agency. - 86.
-In the event that any minor modifications to the stormwater management system are required, the following information shall be provided: - Plans and drawings outlining the details of the modifications; and

-• Supporting information that details how the proposal does not affect the capacity or performance of stormwater management system.
+In the event that any minor modifications to the stormwater management system are required, the following information shall be provided: - Plans and drawings outlining the details of the modifications; and - Supporting information that details how the proposal does not affect the capacity or performance of stormwater management system.